 What was its purpose?

-Poetry has a rhythm and structure that helped people remember God’s Word at a time when written copies, reading, and writing were rare.
-The psalms were used as a prayer book for personal use and for worship when gathered together.
-People could turn to different types of psalms in different seasons: lament (e.g. 3; 44), songs of praise (e.g. 8;145), thanksgiving (e.g. 30, 67), royal (e.g. 2, 110), wisdom (e.g. 37, 49), amongst others.
+Poetry is intended to appeal to emotions, to evoke feelings, and stimulate a response – it addresses the mind through the heart.
+It has a rhythm and structure that helped people remember God’s Word at a time when written copies, reading, and writing were rare.
+The psalms specificially were used as a prayer book for personal use and for worship when gathered together.
+People could turn to different types of psalms in different seasons: Lament (e.g. 3, 51), Songs of Praise (e.g. 46, 100), Thanksgiving (e.g. 34, 40, 118), Royal (e.g. 2, 110), Trust (e.g. 23, 63, 121) and Wisdom (e.g. 1, 119, 139).

 Why should I read it today?